jmillegan/Zodiac_MBTI/README.md

 We also created a Tableau workbook to visualize the distribution of Sun Signs and MBTI Types within the dataset.

-## Summary: Tableau map, slides(beginning numbers)
+## Summary:

 This project is run in Jupyter notebook, using an imported the csv file.
 We created a variety of machine learning models looking at Myers Briggs types/traits and astrological signs.

+There is also a Tableau workbook and a slideshow presentation.

 ## Overall findings:
 After several attempted iterations we were unable to create a model with an accuracy rate above 75%.
 Our data set was quite small and also self-reported -- these factors could have contributed to the failure of our model.